Izzygit/vesc_pkg/tnt/README.md

   * Set your high current section first.
 * Traction Control
   * Should work well for most boards.
 Light riders on powerful boards may need to increase Start Condition to prevent nuisance trips.
-  * Decrease End Condition for smoother landings but beware going too low.
+  * Decrease Transition Condition and increase End Condition for looser landings and less free spin.
+  * Increase ERPM filter frequnecy for a faster response.
 * FOC Play Tones
-  * Activated for high duty and high current
+  * Tones configured for high duty and high current
   * Riders with cannoncore or superflux motors should disable high current haptic buzz until you correct the high current conditions.
+  * Beeps enabled for board alerts.

 For more instructions on setting up your board please refer to the [Set Up Guide.](https://github.com/Izzygit/TrickandTrailReleases/wiki/Set-Up-Guide) https://github.com/Izzygit/TrickandTrailReleases/wiki/Set-Up-Guide